jsolly/awesome-django-blog/README.md

 - Ko-Fi donation button ☕️
 - Leaflet.js and OpenLayers maps 🗺
 - Display site visitors in a web map
-- Portfolio page with testimonials, contact me, github stats, and more!
+- Portfolio page with testimonials, contact me, github stats, Web vitals, and more!

 #### Non-Functional Features